bnhoang2k/CSCI564/Midterm/VirtualMemory.md

 ![vm 6](./VirtualMemory/image-5.png)

 The data structure, containing the physical page addresses, usually takes the form of a **page table**.
 Indexed by the virtual page number, the size of the table is the number of pages in the virtual address space.
-Given a 32-bit virtual address, 4 KiB pages, and 4 bytes per page table entry (PTE), the size of the page table would be $\frac{2^32}{2^12} \times 2^2 = 2^22$ or 4 MiB.
+Given a 32-bit virtual address, 4 KiB pages, and 4 bytes per page table entry (PTE), the size of the page table would be $\frac{2^{32}}{2^{12}} \times 2^2 = 2^{22}$ or 4 MiB.

 To reduce the size of this data structure, some computers apply a hashing function to the VA.
 The hash allows the data structure to be the length of the number of physical pages in main memory.
 This number could be much smaller than the number of virtual pages.
 These structures are called *inverted page tables.*

 #### Which block should be replaced on a VM miss?

 The overriding OS guideline is to minimize page faults.
-Almost all OS try to replace the LRU block because if the past predicts the future, that's one less likely to be needed.
+Almost all OS try to replicate the LRU block because if the past predicts the future, that's one less likely to be needed.
 To help the OS estimate LRU, many processors provide a *use bit* or *reference bit*, which is logically set whenever a page is accessed.
 The OS periodically clears the use bits and later records them so it determines which pages were touched during a particular time period.

 #### What happens on a Write?